zobbygit/SwadExpress/README.md

-# SwadExpress
-SwadExpress is your one-stop online store for quality groceries, bakery items, beverages, and more, delivered quickly with care and convenience.

 # 🍔 Swad Express – Full Stack Food Ordering Platform

 Swad Express is a modern and feature-rich full-stack food ordering web application built using the **MERN stack**.
 It provides a smooth shopping experience for users, a powerful dashboard for sellers, secure online payments, real-time cart updates, and a beautiful UI.